abdalahadz/weather-news-dashboard/README.md

 Currently only front-end and utilizes the openweathermap, twitter and news APIs.
 Design was done in Adobe XD then converted to HTML CSS(SASS) and uses vanilla javascript.

-I want to add a node.js backend but I've yet to decide what for.